BC ELEMENTARY TRACK AND FIELD CHAMPIONSHIPS

 Accepted Entries: Entries are done by Year of Birth (YOB).
 Athletes may only enter events in their own age category.
 Please see the BC Athletics Technical Specifications Manual for technical specifications by age.
 There is NO provision for athletes to compete in events below their age division.
 Where an event is not offered, they may enter in the next highest category if that category is noted for the age/gender in the BC Athletics Technical Specifications.
 Please also note the following restriction(s):

-Schedule of Events: The meet will provide a TENTATIVE schedule of events for the meet to be posted online at www.kajaks.ca/bcec in April.
-A FINAL schedule will be posted 8:00 on Thursday May 26TH - please be sure to check this schedule for any updates that may affect your athlete.
+Schedule of Events: TENTATIVE schedule of events for the meet posted above.
+A FINAL schedule will be posted by 8:00pm on Thursday May 25TH.
+Please be sure to check this schedule for any updates that may affect your athlete.
 Please note we will make every effort to run on schedule and, if time permits, the meet will run no more than 20 minutes ahead of schedule.

 Rain: The meet will go on as planned Rain or Shine.
 For safety, rain may cause the High Jump to move indoors to the arena.
 If this is the case, some High Jump events may need to be moved later or to the next day.

 Medical: There will be a First Aid tent.

 Lost & Found: A Lost and Found will be located at the Packet Pick-Up desk inside the arena at the north end of the stadium.
 Items remaining after the completion of the meet will be donated.